 The “Five Branches” represent the fundamentals of TCM treatment and can be adapted into one’s daily lifestyle to achieve longevity and a balanced stress free life.
 The Five Branches are acupuncture, herbal medicine, tuina therapeutic massage, energetic exercise like qigong and taichi, and lastly TCM dietary therapy.

-In Less than 3 hrs, you have the opportunity to:
+In a few hrs, you have the opportunity to: